serveri24h/NNfrom0/README.md

 # NNfrom0

-This an older implementation.
+This old implementation.
 Its very simple but still fun little notebook that demonstrates neural networks in very fundamental level.